CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 # Callbacks

-Callbacks can be used to execute an arbitrary user-defined function on the simulation at user defined times.
+A [`Callback`](@ref) can be used to execute an arbitrary user-defined function on the simulation at user-defined times.

 For example, we can specify a callback which displays the run time every 2 iterations:
 ```@meta